ASMLAB/www_lab/content/publication.md

 ### Manuscripts under review
 ------------
++ Seo, H., A. C. Subramanian, **Song, H.**, Chowdary, J. S.: Coupled effects of ocean current on wind stress in the Bay of Bengal: Eddy energetics and upper ocean stratification, Deep Sea Research II, in revision

 + **Song, H.**, J. Marshall, J-M Campin and D. J. McGillicuddy: Impact of near-inertial waves on vertical mixing and air-sea CO2 fluxes in the Southern Ocean. _J.
 Geophys.
 Res.
 Oceans._, in revision

 <br>